 - Conjunctivitis can be classified as noninfectious or infectious, and as acute, chronic, or recurrent.
 Types of noninfectious conjunctivitis are allergic, mechanical/irritative/toxic, immune-mediated, and neoplastic.
-Causes of infectious conjunctivitis are viruses and bacteria (American Academy of Ophthalmology [AAO] 2018). - Types of allergic conjunctivitis include atopic keratoconjunctivitis, simple allergic conjunctivitis, seasonal or perennial conjunctivitis, vernal conjunctivitis, and giant papillary conjunctivitis.
+Causes of infectious conjunctivitis are viruses and bacteria (American Academy of Ophthalmology [AAO] 2018). - Types of allergic conjunctivitis include atopic keratoconjunctivitis, seasonal or perennial conjunctivitis, vernal conjunctivitis, and giant papillary conjunctivitis.
 Atopic keratoconjunctivitis is a severe, chronic, external ocular inflammation associated with atopic dermatitis.
-Vernal conjunctivitis is a severe form of allergic conjunctivitis that may involve the cornea (American Optometric Association [AOA] 2007). - Allergic conjunctivitis results from classic Type I immunoglobulin E (IgE)-mediated hypersensitivity, where the immediate response to allergens is mediated predominantly by mast cells.
+Vernal keratoconjunctivitis is a severe form of allergic conjunctivitis that may involve the cornea (AAO 2018, Bielory et al 2020). - Allergic conjunctivitis results from classic Type I immunoglobulin E (IgE)-mediated hypersensitivity, where the immediate response to allergens is mediated predominantly by mast cells.
 The mast cells are present in the conjunctiva in high concentrations and release chemical mediators when activated by allergen-IgE cross-linkage.
 During the early response, histamine is the main mediator, and it causes itching, vasodilation, and vasopermeability.
-During the late phase of the allergic reaction, mast cells release chemokines and cytokines, which results in the influx of other inflammatory cells and continued inflammation (AOA 2007, Bielory et al 2012).
+During the late phase of the allergic reaction, mast cells release chemokines and cytokines, which results in the influx of other inflammatory cells and continued inflammation (Bielory et al 2020, Bielory et al 2012).
 Symptoms of allergic conjunctivitis include itching, tearing, mucoid discharge, chemosis, hyperemia, and redness.
-Most commonly, symptoms are present in both eyes, but they may also occur unilaterally (AOA 2007). - The ophthalmic anti-allergy therapeutic class overview details the efficacy and safety of the ophthalmic antihistamines and ophthalmic mast cell stabilizers. - The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis and include Lastacaft (alcaftadine); Optivar (azelastine); Bepreve (bepotastine); Zerviate (cetirizine); Elestat (epinastine); the ketotifen-containing products (eg, Alaway and Zaditor); and the olopatadine-containing products (eg, Pataday, Patanol, Pataday Once Daily Relief, Pataday Twice Daily Relief, and Pazeo) (Micromedex 2.0 2020). - All ophthalmic antihistamines are available by prescription with the exception of ketotifen.
-OTC products include ketotifen and olopatadine and are indicated for the temporary relief of itchy eyes due to pollen, ragweed, grass, animal hair, and dander. - Emadine (emedastine) was previously available, but the manufacturer discontinued production in January 2019 (FDA Drug Shortages 2020). - The ophthalmic mast cell stabilizers include cromolyn sodium (previously marketed under the brand name, Opticrom), Alomide (lodoxamide), and Alocril (nedocromil).
-Nedocromil is approved for the treatment of itching associated with allergic conjunctivitis while cromolyn and lodoxamide are the only agents in this review that are FDA-approved for the treatment of vernal conjunctivitis (Drugs@FDA 2020, Hamrah and Dana 2019). - Medispan Therapeutic Class: Ophthalmic Antiallergic
+Most commonly, symptoms are present in both eyes, but they may also occur unilaterally (Hamrah and Dana 2020, Bielory et al 2012). - The ophthalmic anti-allergy therapeutic class overview details the efficacy and safety of the ophthalmic antihistamines and ophthalmic mast cell stabilizers. - The ophthalmic antihistamines are Food and Drug Administration (FDA)-approved for the management of the signs and symptoms associated with allergic conjunctivitis (Micromedex 2.0 2021, Facts & Comparisons 2021). - All ophthalmic antihistamines are available by prescription with the exception of ketotifen.
+OTC products include ketotifen and olopatadine which are indicated for the temporary relief of itchy eyes due to pollen, ragweed, grass, animal hair, and dander. - The ophthalmic mast cell stabilizers include cromolyn sodium (previously marketed under the brand name, Opticrom), Alomide (lodoxamide) and Alocril (nedocromil).
+Nedocromil is approved for the treatment of itching associated with allergic conjunctivitis while cromolyn and lodoxamide are the only agents in this review that are FDA-approved for the treatment of vernal keratoconjunctivitis (Drugs@FDA 2021, Hamrah and Dana 2021). - o Alrex (loteprednol etabonate 0.2%) ophthalmic suspension, an ophthalmic corticosteroid, is also indicated for the temporary relief of the signs and symptoms of seasonal allergic conjunctivitis in adults.
+Acular (ketorolac 0.5%) ophthalmic solution, an ophthalmic non-steroid anti-inflammatory drug (NSAID), is also FDA-approved for the treatment of ocular pruritus due to seasonal allergic conjunctivitis (ages ≥ 2 years) (Micromedex 2.0 2021).
+These 2 agents are reviewed in separate class reviews. - Medispan Therapeutic Class: Ophthalmic Antiallergic